rehacktive/waspdb/README.md

 last release: 1.1.1

+(note: this version is NOT compatible with 1.0, read the release message)

 #WaspDb
 WaspDB is a pure Java key/value (NoSQL) database library for Android.
 It supports AES256 encryption for all the disk storage.
 It's very small (the aar file is ~189 KB).